DeveloperAspire/react-native-sunmi-barcode-scanner/README.md

 # react-native-sunmi-barcode-scanner

-a react native intergation of the sunmi barcode scanner
+A React native intergation of the Sunmi device built-in barcode scanner, for android only.

 ## Installation